IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-10-08-RPi-tutorial.md

 2) Click on Raspbian (so as to flash the Raspbian image on to SD card).

-( Note: NOOBS can be used for installation if we have HDMI cable and display monitor).
+Note: NOOBS can be used for installation if we have HDMI cable and display monitor.
 ![Raspberry](/blog/assets/img/Raspberry-Pi-Tutorial/raspbian.png)

 3) Download RASPBIAN STRETCH WITH DESKTOP so that we can have a desktop to work on, if necessary.
 Download Torrent (it is faster )

 4) Extract the files from the zip file downloaded in Step 3 to extract the Raspbian image (.img file).

 5) From [here](http://www.etcher.io/), download and install the Etcher SD card image utility.

 6) Run Etcher and select the Raspbian image you unzipped (.img file) on your computer or laptop.